-This synchronizer supports both Import and Export / Resync into/from Structure (more about resync).
+This synchronizer supports both Import and Export / Resync into/from Structure (more about resync (see page 76)).
 However, the incremental synchronization only works in the direction from Structure (creating links won't lead to adding / placing issues in the structure unless you Resync).

-No matter how synchronizers are configured, they will only affect issues from the projects that are enabled for synchronization.
+No matter how synchronizers are configured, they will only affect issues from the projects that are enabled for synchronization (see page 102).